Skip to content

 from numbasom import *

 A Self-Organizing Map is often used to show the underlying structure in data.
-To show how to use the library, we will train it on 200 random 3-dimensional vectors (so we can render them as colors):
+To demonstrate the library, we'll train it on 200 random 3-dimensional vectors (which we can render as colors).

 import numpy as np

-We initalize a map with 50 rows and 100 columns.
+We initialize a map with 50 rows and 100 columns.
 The default topology is a 2D lattice.
-We can also train it on a torus by setting is_torus=True
+We can also train it on a torus by setting is_torus=True.

 lattice = som.train(data, num_iterations=15000)